I’ve been asked a lot over the years, what is the best-paid traffic ad network to buy traffic for my website.

 Yes, I know, almost everyone and their mother knows what Adwords is already.
 However, because of its massive market share, if you want to scale, then you want Adwords.
 If you’re brand new to paid traffic, I will stay away from Adwords personally.
 Why?
 Because you can lose your budget in a matter of minutes if you mess up.
 Adwords also offer the ability to do remarketing, which is extremely powerful.

 YouTube is the second-largest search engine in the world.
 Many of you are probably surprised I’m considering YouTube a paid search traffic source.
 The awesome thing about YouTube is there is a TON of traffic, and it’s still very cheap.
 I’ve gotten my cost per visitor down to $.02 CPC.
 Not often can you get search traffic this cheap?
+Not only can you buy paid traffic on YouTube with normal banner ads, but also allows you to run video ads.

 Like I mentioned above, the audience on YouTube is very different than other search engines.
 What I mean by this is you have to have video content on YouTube to be able to drive traffic.
 This may be a con for some companies that have never created a video before.
 I’ve also noticed 75%+ of your traffic won’t watch more than 30 seconds of your video.